HealthSamurai/documentation/modules-1/profiling-and-validation/fhir-schema-validator/supported-implementation-guides.md

 <details>
 <summary>Description</summary>

 This implementation guide is provided to support the use of FHIR®© in an Australian context, and defines the minimum set of constraints on the FHIR resources to create the AU Core profiles.
-This implementation guide forms the foundation to build future AU Realm FHIR implementation guides and its content will continue to grow to meet the needs of AU implementers. (built Thu, Jul 18, 2024 09:54+1000+10:00)
+This implementation guide forms the foundation to build future AU Realm FHIR implementation guides and its content will continue to grow to meet the needs of AU implementers. (built Mon, Aug 5, 2024 04:25+0000+00:00)

 </details>

 **Versions**

+* `hl7.fhir.au.core#1.0.0-ballot`
 * `hl7.fhir.au.core#0.4.1-preview`
 * `hl7.fhir.au.core#0.4.0-preview`
 * `hl7.fhir.au.core#0.3.0-ballot`